Passion Pit: Gossamer: 2011–2013

-2014–2016: Kindred
+Kindred: 2014–2016

 Passion Pit released Kindred on April 21, 2015, through Columbia Records.
 On June 24, 2014, Angelakos announced through Twitter that Passion Pit are working on their as yet to be titled third studio album.
 Angelakos confirmed that the third album would in fact be released in 2015.
 In anticipation of the release, the band posted several coded images to various social networking platforms.
 Soon after the release of the Morse code image, the official Passion Pit website, which had been under construction since the end of the 2013 tour, came back up.
 It is now known as "KindredTheAlbum.com".
 The website includes a short 13 second clip titled "That flickering light's just a flame" and a picture of Angelakos jumping in the air.
 On February 16, 2015, the band uploaded the lead single for the new album "Lifted Up (1985)" onto its YouTube channel.
 The band then followed up by releasing the names of the rest of the tracks and by announcing the album would be available for pre-order the following day (Tuesday February 17, 2015).
 The third track, titled "Where the Sky Hangs" was also released on the Passion Pit Vevo in the early hours of February 17, 2015.
 Following the release of their new album, Passion Pit had announced a tour across the United States, part of Canada, and even a stop in Tokyo, Japan.
-Angelakos continued to tour throughout the year until July he had slowed down due bronchitis and pneumonia.
-However, since then he has continued to tour and is expected to end in October.
+Angelakos continued to tour throughout the year.